Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 The final tube is the liquid efflux tube.
 It will be positioned such that it controls the final amount of volume in the vial.
 Fill your vial to the desired final volume using water.
 Pull the final tube down such that its end just touches the top of the water when the cap is fully screwed on.
 It may take some minor adjustments to achieve this.

 :::info
 How does this maintain a constant volume throughout operation?
 When liquid is added, say 1ml, the volume rises an additional 1ml.
-Then 1ml of liquid is removed via efflux, but then the efflux runs for an additional few seconds.
-This is hard coded into the software.
+Then 1ml of liquid is removed via efflux, but **then the efflux pump runs again for an additional few seconds**.

-This guarantees that that volume of liquid never exceeds the end of the efflux tube.
 The efflux pump is run for an additional few seconds to eliminate any volume differences or deltas (for example, if the volume added is greater than the volume removed due to pumping errors).
 Otherwise, the deltas accumulate and the vial can overflow.
+This additional step guarantees that that volume of liquid never exceeds the end of the efflux tube.
 :::

 During your experiment set up, the length of the tubes out of the cap can provide information about their "roles": longest tube is air exchange, shortest tube is efflux, and middle two tubes are influx.